Confirm whether launch timing fits

 No. The structure remains 1, 3, and 10 active platform accounts.
 What changes is the rate, not the core buying model.

-The pricing direction here keeps AI included in every platform plan both during Launch Partner pricing and in the standard public pricing shown on this page.
+The pricing direction here keeps AI included in every platform plan both during Launch Partner pricing and in the standard public pricing shown here.

 Yes.
 Standalone pricing remains available.
-This page simply shows why the platform still wins when the operator expects to use more than one workflow layer.
+The comparison shows why the platform still wins when the operator expects to use more than one workflow layer.

 The platform still beats stitched-together spend before Ops Tool, Finance / Back Office, Jobs, Marketing, Master AI, Reader, Training, and included AI are counted.
-This section supports value comparison; it does not replace timing or written-acceptance language.
+This comparison supports value review; written acceptance still controls exact terms.

 $279/month or $2,899/year launch partner